-All applicants must take the Law School Admission Test (LSAT) no later than February of the year in which they intend to enter Campbell Law.
-However, you are encouraged to take the LSAT in June, October or December of the previous year to ensure timely consideration of your application.
+All applicants must take the Law School Admission Test (LSAT) no later than March of the year in which they intend to enter Campbell Law.
+However, you are encouraged to take the LSAT in the summer or fall of the previous year to ensure timely consideration of your application.

 There is no minimum score for entry into Campbell Law.
 In the event of multiple LSAT scores, the admissions committee will consider the highest of all scores reported.
 The admissions committee will not consider an LSAT score if more than five years have passed since the date the test was taken.